drrrho/net-async-digitalocean-perl/README.md

 When futures succeed, the application will usually get a result in form of a Perl HASH (see below).
 If a future fails and has been configured to have a `->on_fail` handler, then that will be invoked.
-Otherwise exception will be raised.
+Otherwise an exception will be raised.
 The library tries to figure out what the real message from the server was.

 ## Data Structures